firesmoker/DiabloSouls/story.md

 TO DO
 	Expand and fix the Gabriel - Raguel thing
-	Continue the post vengeance story that takes place during the game.
+	Continue the post vengeance story that takes place during the game. like Gal's DND session - maybe not only the hero gets power from disguised Raguel - and you can later fight them or find them dead.
+	The singer angel - main theme -duriel theme - composing the song about duriel, later you can find the rest of the song that tells the story of her downfall. she could be a character you save. super cooolllll

 ===============
 I. Aurora Creates the Universe